vasilev17/Login-system/README.md

 # Login System

-This project represents а Login and a registration form with an embedded database to store registered users.
+This project represents а Login and a Registration form with an embedded database to store registered users.

 ## Installation